 PC Network Troubleshooting

-Many a time your Windows PC is responsible for causing these types of problem.
-It can happen with any browser, but since most of use one browser, we will not know.
+Many a time your Windows PC is responsible for causing these types of problems.
+It can happen with any browser, but since most use one browser, we will not know.

 1] Check your Network Cables, Restart Your Router and Reconnect